deliciousbob/gungame/README.md

 ## TODO

-* Pick some maps
+* Pick some better maps
 * Speed boost on multiple kills
-* Get rid of rounds
+* Get rid of rounds?
 * More hype sound effects
+* Fix bug that does not finish game